freshcrate

 Sandbox Isolation

-If you want Shell and File tools to run in an isolated environment, DotCraft supports OpenSandbox.
+Sandbox Isolation is for scenarios where Shell and File tools should run inside a controlled execution boundary with stronger host isolation.
 Installation, configuration, and security details are covered in the Configuration Guide.

 📚 Documentation